 There are a number of requirements:

 - The individual must be an employee (whether permanent, full-time, fixed term or part-time) working under a contract of employment – not a worker or contractor.
-Employment status is notoriously complex – for more on this see our advice guide The Honest Guide to What You Do and Don’t Need a Solicitor For – Part 3: Hiring Employees.
+Employment status is notoriously complex, if you are in doubt please seek expert advice from our employment solicitors on your business’ specific circumstances.
 It’s possible that unfair dismissal protection could be extended to cover some workers and self-employed people in the near future.
 In any event, they may be able to bring claims under discrimination law if they are dismissed for a discriminatory reason

 - The employee must have completed two years’ service.
 Employees don’t need this qualifying period where the dismissal is automatically unfair – see our section above, When is a dismissal automatically unfair?